Use C language API to talk to RimStone Server

-In this example, a Golf server will use a tree object to store key/value pairs, which can be added, queried and deleted for as long as the server is running (i.e. it's an in-memory database, or a cache server).
+In this example, a RimStone server will use a tree object to store key/value pairs, which can be added, queried and deleted for as long as the server is running (i.e. it's an in-memory database, or a cache server).
 Client will insert the key/value pairs, query and delete them.

 Create a server and start it